 Need to know more details on a specific course, such as when lectures or exams are scheduled?
 View the Course Schedules on the right.

-The detailed schedules of period 1 and 2 of the academic year 2017-2018 are now published.
+The detailed schedules of period 1 thru 4 and the resit-exams of the academic year 2017-2018 are now published.
 Click on the course schedule on the right.

 Useful facts about the academic year: